-While it still has some bugs to be ironed out, iPadOS 14’s new Scribble feature is one that’s worth exploring if you have a compatible iPad and Apple Pencil.
-Here’s how to use Scribble on iPadOS 14.
+Scribble is worth exploring if you have a compatible iPad, Apple Pencil, or a compatible stylus.
+Here’s how to use Scribble with iPadOS 14 or iPadOS 15.

-2016: iPad Pro 9.7 (2016)|
+2016: iPad Pro 9.7

-2015: iPad Pro 12.9 (2015)|
+2015: iPad Pro 12.9

 Deleting and selecting text

 Scrawling is just the start, though.
 You can also use Scribble to select and delete text, which makes correcting typos a lot easier.
 To select text, draw a circle around it.
 If done correctly, the circle will disappear and a selection box will spring up.
 If you’d rather delete the text in question, simply scribble it out, like you would for a typo in grade school.
-The text will them disappear.
+The text will then disappear.

-- Best cheap Apple deals and sales for May 2021
+- Best iPhone deals and sales for August 2022